MicrosoftDocs/machine-learning-server-docs/microsoft-r/microsoft-r-getting-started-tutorial.md

 	[1]  850  740  900 1070  930  850  950  980   980  880
 	[11] 1000  980  930  650  760  810 1000 1000  960  960

-The `c` function is useful for typing in small vectors such as you might find in textbook examples, and it is also useful for combining existing vectors.
-For example, if we discovered another five observations that extended the Michelson-Morley data, we could extend the vector using c as follows:
+The `c` function is useful for hand typing in small vectors such as you might find in textbook examples, and it is also useful for combining existing vectors.
+For example, if we discovered another five observations that extended the Michelson-Morley data, we could extend the vector using `c` as follows:

 	michelsonNew <- c(michelson, 850, 930, 940, 970, 870)